CarePackage17/unity-plugin/RustNativePlugin-Unity/Assets/Plugins/README.md

 ## Plugin Directory

-Put the compiled plugin DLL here.
+Put the compiled plugin DLL in here.